By Anirudh Kanisetti, Anupam Manur, and Pranay Kotasthane

 - Build a social security net to deal with inequality, unemployment, skill obsolescence, and an aging population.

 Reforms for India’s engagement with the world at large

 - Three critical military shifts are needed: from land to sea, from the physical to the virtual (cyberwarfare); and from manpower to firepower.

-- Champion the cause of globalisation as movement of labour, goods, and services is critical for India’s growth.
+- Champion the cause of globalisation as the movement of labour, goods, and services is critical for India’s growth.

-- Retain flexibility in terms of alignment: be open to larger partnerships and global projects, as well as unilateral action.
+- Retain flexibility in terms of alignment: be open to larger partnerships and global projects, as well as a unilateral action.

 - Partner with other middle powers, especially those concerned by G2 dominance.